Fayette County, Kentucky Property Taxes

 Property taxes in Fayette County are calculated based on the tax assessed value, which is often lower than the actual market value due to property tax exemptions such as the homestead or senior exemption.

 Understanding your county's property tax system, exemptions, and reduction opportunities can lead to significant savings.
-Whether you live in Lexington or another part of Fayette County, knowing local tax details benefits homeowners and investors.
+Whether you live in Fayette County or another part of Fayette County, knowing local tax details benefits homeowners and investors.

 Fayette County, Kentucky Property Tax Bill Calculator